Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 @youLatencyDelayVisual2011,
-and accordingly, these SCFAs showed more associations with VEP latency features prospectively, especially VEP latency features in vsit 3.
+and accordingly, these SCFAs showed more associations with VEP latency features prospectively, especially VEP latency features in visit 3.
 This pattern of results is consistent with these SCFA roles’ in myelination occurring over the second half of the developmental window studied.
 SCFAs including acetate, butyrate, and propionate